ANDS, Nectar and RDS are keen to understand how well the FAIR data principles are known and supported across the research community.

 - staying aligned with international standards and approaches

-- attracting new research partnerships
+- attracting new partnerships with researchers, business, policy and broader communities

 - enabling new research questions to be answered